 Note*** Maximum Permanent Link length allows the use of (2) patch cables at either end of the link, up to the total 328 feet maximum length allowed.

 - At or below a certain temperature (baseline) the distances you can run your cable are not affected.
 It is going above the baseline that will trigger a need to reduce lengths.

-- Shielded cable can go further than unshielded as temperatures rise and still maintain reliability, but only to a certain extent.
+- Shielded or insulated ethernet cable can go further than unshielded as temperatures rise and still maintain reliability, but only to a certain extent.

 Advice?
 Keep your expected maximum temperatures in mind for your installation and then set your distance limits for your drops based on the most extreme temperature possible.
 For example, if you have a MPTL style shielded cable link going outside (keystone jack to RJ45 connector for a camera or something), and your area sees 110º F temperatures in the summer, then keep your distance down to less than 280 feet.
 But, that is not the end-all answer.

 What about PoE or Power over Ethernet?
 Since you are putting DC voltage across an Ethernet cable length in this situation, you are right to ask if that adds heat to a cable.
 It does, and it gets worse with thinner conductors.
 This is why I often suggest 23AWG pure copper solid conductors for PoE runs that exceed 150 feet.
 In other words, Cat6 or Cat6A is king when it comes to PoE over distance in higher temperatures.
 Cat5e may work when you throw PoE into the mix, but not as reliably when temperatures are high and are distances long.

 Unfortunately, there is no handy chart or guide for the effects of PoE because there are so many variations of PoE and each device that needs power will draw different wattages at different times.